phyloviz/phyloviz-main/docs/data_analysis.md

 ![expanded](https://github.com/phyloviz/phyloviz-main/blob/master/docs/_images/HC5.png)

 Double clicking on the Hierarchical Clustering item will show the display.
 This type of clustering is represented in the format of a dendogram.
 The following screenshot summarizes the output for the previous dataset.
+Sometimes it is necessary to fit the image to see all  the display at once.
+To do this, please right click on the mouse over the display.

 ![display](https://github.com/phyloviz/phyloviz-main/blob/master/docs/_images/HC6.png)